Noblesville High School: Courses

-Noblesville has been recognized nationally as a top 1% STEM school, with students able to choose from more than a dozen applied STEM courses emphasizing hands-on, real-world applications.
+Recognition

-The school's music program has been honored as part of a Best Communities for Music Education designation, offering more than 25 courses in choir, orchestra, jazz band, marching band, and music history.
-Noblesville also operates one of Indiana's largest student internship programs, connecting seniors with local businesses and organizations to gain professional experience before graduation.
+Noblesville has been recognized nationally as a top 1% STEM school.

-All students are assigned a study hall during their last block on certain days.
-Some students are assigned a resource block on days they don't have a study hall.
+The school's music program has been recognized as part of a Best Communities for Music Education designation, offering more than 25 courses in choir, orchestra, jazz band, marching band, and music history.
+Noblesville also operates one of Indiana's largest student internship programs.

 Demographics

-As of the 2023–2024 school year, Noblesville High School has an enrollment of 3,227 students in grades 9 through 12.
-The student body is divided almost evenly by gender and enrollment by grade level is relatively balanced, with each class ranging between 770 and 820 students.
+As of the 2024–2025 school year, Noblesville High School has an enrollment of 3,291 students in grades 9 through 12.
+The student body is divided almost evenly by gender and enrollment by grade level is relatively balanced, with each class ranging between 780 and 860 students.

 The school's population is predominately White, with smaller percentages of Hispanic, Black, Asian, and multiracial students, reflecting the broader demographics of Noblesville and Hamilton County.